Representing, Supporting, Consulting

 SCDI's Blueprint 2015 'From Fragile to Agile: A Blueprint for Growth & Prosperity' research policy report regarding Scotland's economic future was launched on 7 December 2015.

-The report highlights Productivity as the key challenge for the Scottish economy which needs to be tackled head-on if it is to make successful progress during what is shaping up to be a decade of disruptive global changes.
+The long-term view report highlights Productivity as the key challenge for the Scottish economy which needs to be tackled head-on if it is to make successful progress during what is shaping up to be a decade of disruptive global changes.

 In 'From Fragile to Agile: A Blueprint for Growth & Prosperity', SCDI's 2015 policy Blueprint, we make policy recommendations on how Scotland can become a high-performance, agile economy.
 Our research report focuses on the areas of underperformance in the Scottish economy - Productivity, Innovation and Internationalisation - which are underpinned by Infrastructure and Place, and the levers required to support stronger economic growth which is equitable and sustainable.